 14 – “Maybe It’s You” by Lauren Handel Zander

 Handel Zander has built a very successful coaching business, and her life coaching approach is taught at leading universities.
 So I was excited to get a copy of her new book which lays out her methodology.
-I thought it was pretty standard life coaching advice and very relationship heavy.
-I would recommend books by Talane Miedaner or Thomas Leonard for life coaching instead of this one.
+I thought the life coaching advice was sound but the examples in the book are overly relationship-focused.
+The Handel Group methodology is much better presented in their online course, Inner U. (Full disclosure: we are affiliates of the Inner U course and receive a referral fee if you register.)
+If you want life coaching from a book, I recommend the life coaching books by Talane Miedaner or Thomas Leonard.

 15 – “I’m Possible” by Jeremy Cowart